SmugglerSMR/Faster-RCNN-InceptionV2-Video-Images-Processing/README.md

 # Project was created based on EGH455 assignment QUT
+# BE AWARE that repository still in development.
+Some reference links and contributers may still missing.
 This Assignment contain semester project assignment for QUT University EGH455-2018sem2.
 Submission date and presentation set on *Friday, October 19 2018*.
 Task was completed in gropu.

 This solution performed in a docker container using tensorflow with CPU-only usage build on Python3.
 In addition, it includes support of NVIDEA player with jupyter notebook to run test codes.